-9. Purchase Cards
+9. Purchasing Cards

 9.1.
-The Purchase Card is used in Ciarb to complement its finance and procurement systems.
+The Purchasing Card is used in Ciarb to complement its finance and procurement systems.

 9.2.
-The HSBC purchase card is a corporate charge card for use by staff who are authorised to make ad hoc purchases of goods or services while out of the office on Ciarb business.
+The HSBC Purchasing Card is a corporate charge card for use by staff who are authorised to make ad hoc purchases of goods or services while out of the office on Ciarb business.
 The limit is set by the Ciarb Director of Finance in relation to the initial request by the user.
 This limit will be reviewed on a bi-annual basis.

 9.3.
-Fraudulent use of Procurement Cards:
+Fraudulent use of Purchasing Cards:

+9.4.
 All staff must be aware of the potential for fraudulent use being made of charge cards, particularly where the transaction is made over the telephone, internet or if a transaction is suspected to have been carried out fraudulently by a member of staff.

+9.5.
 Ciarb has a zero-tolerance policy on fraud.
 Any suspicion of irregularities will be fully investigated, and action will be pursued in any instances of fraud or theft in accordance with Ciarb Disciplinary Procedures.

 9.4.
-Full requirements for use of these cards is set out in the Purchasing Card Policy.
+Full requirements for use of these cards are set out in the Purchasing Card Policy.